asumagic/angelsea/README.md

 It actually makes a lot of sense to take this "lazy" approach.

-1. Our bytecode2c compiler generates fairly standard C code.
-Entry points use the `asJITFunction` signature, but nothing about it is really specific to JIT or even to MIR...
+1. Our bytecode2c compiler generates standard (enough) C code.
+Entry points use the `asJITFunction` signature.
+We also try to resolve all references to pointers baked in the bytecode and forward detailed information via a callback. = Fundamentally, nothing about the codegen is really specific to JIT or even to MIR...
 2. ...
 So nothing really prevents you from AOT compiling AngelScript code to C using bytecode2c for release builds, which might be interesting for consoles and certain platforms (e.g. iOS) which notoriously ban JITs.
-You still would need the interpreter (if only because Angelsea will fallback to it), but in theory, all you would need to do is to add some glue code by implementing your own `asIJITCompiler` that map JIT entry points to C++.
+You still would need the interpreter (if only because Angelsea will fallback to it), but in theory, all you would need to do is use bytecode2c with appropriate symbol callbacks, and add some glue code by implementing your own `asIJITCompiler` that map JIT entry points to C++.
 3. In theory, it enables the ability to inject native C code.
 Because MIR is capable of inlining functions, they could be made to implement performance-sensitive things like some array calls and avoid a native function